-As Fall Sets in, Swedes Bring on the “mys” Posted by Chelsea B on Oct 22, 2019 in Culture, Grammar, Holidays, Swedish Language, The Swedish blog team, Vocabulary
+As Fall Sets in, Swedes Bring on the “mys” Posted by Chelsea B on Oct 22, 2019 in Culture, Grammar, Swedish Language, Vocabulary

 As temperatures drop and the cold weather blues set in, Swedes harness “mys.”
 The Danish and Norwegian “hygge” is not the only Nordic concept used to encapsulate wellbeing and coziness.
 The phenomenon of long and cold winters in Scandinavia is nothing new, so instead of letting the lack of sun and cold temperatures get them down, Swedes combat this feeling by mastering mys around their homes, businesses, and town centers.
 It’s equally about creating a cozy aesthetic, as it is about sculpting a feeling and enjoying the moment.